geb/geb/doc/manual/src/chapters/020-browser.md

     browser.registerPageChangeListener(listener)

-As soon as a listener is registered, it's `pageWillChange()` method will be called with `newPage` as the current page and `oldPage` as `null`.
+As soon as a listener is registered, its `pageWillChange()` method will be called with `newPage` as the current page and `oldPage` as `null`.
 Subsequently, each time the page changes `oldPage` will be the page that the browser currently has, and `newPage` will be the page that will soon be the browser's page.

 You can remove remove a listener at any time…